Ilfracombe to Woolacombe Coastal Walk

 To extend your walking in the area you could try our Mortehoe Circular Walk which starts from the village car park in Mortehoe.

-You could also continue south along the South West Coast Path to Baggy Point.
-This will take you through the sand dunes of Woolacombe Warren.
+You could also continue south along the South West Coast Path on the Woolacombe to Croyde Walk.
+This will take you to Baggy Point and the sand dunes of Woolacombe Warren.